sodexx7/MetricFlow/README.md

 # MetricFlow

-Short description
-helping different level users analyze cutomed strategies by leveraging AI along with core instriciate metric data for primitive defi protols or defi lego and support one-clieck efficiency for complex operations
+Helping different level users analyze cutomed strategies by leveraging AI along with core instriciate metric data for primitive defi protols or defi lego and support one-clieck efficiency for complex operations

-## Background
+## 1. Background

 The DeFi market has matured significantly with the emergence of diverse protocols including AMMs, lending platforms, route aggregators, and automated yield optimization strategies.
 However, significant gaps remain for both retail and institutional users, from beginners to experienced traders.